What Are the Common Types of Injuries After a Car Accident?

-Common types of injuries after a car accident range from mild forms of whiplash to catastrophic injuries, like spinal cord trauma.
+Common types of car accident injuries range from mild forms of whiplash to catastrophic injuries, like spinal cord trauma.
 While some of these injuries could resolve in weeks, other victims require advanced medical care for the rest of their lives.

 A car accident can leave you hurt in more ways than one.
 You could also face psychological trauma or feel the strain of financial challenges as you miss work during your recovery.
 Having a car accident attorney could be very beneficial to your case.
-Learn more about the types of injuries victims face after a crash and the steps they can take to achieve physical and financial recovery.
+Read on to learn more about common car accident injuries and the steps car accident victims can take after car crashes to achieve physical and financial recovery.

 What Happens to the Body During a Car Crash?

-As anyone who’s been in a car accident, you know the damage that can result.
-While observers outside may see the destruction of the vehicles, the occupants see their share of damages inside.
+Anyone who has been in a car accident knows the damage that can result.
+While observers outside may see the destruction of the vehicles, the occupants see their share of damage inside.

 The Force of Impact Can Result in These Health Conditions